Not Your Usual Turkey Recipe: Smoked Turkey Necks

 Step #4: Time to smoke

-Transfer the necks to the smoker, open the vents and get this party started by arranging necks efficiently so each one gets an equal amount of exposure to the smoke.
+With paper towels pat the necks dry and transfer the necks to the smoker on a roasting pan, open the vents and get this party started by arranging necks efficiently so each one gets an equal amount of exposure to the smoke.

 Step #5: Check in on dinner